CommunicateNorge/ArcheoDocumentation/Archeo Portal/Users/Users.md

 ## About users

 All subscriptions need at least one user the owner.
 Users are personally and based on an email address as the username.
 A user may have different roles and rights per subscription and may be member of many subscription.

+## Filter List

+Use the filter text box to filter the list of users

+## Show vendor users

+This checkbox will show users from the vendor.
+These users are by default hidden and they will not be accounted for as a user when it comes to user consumption for this subscription.

 ## User administration